Politics of Norway

-The politics of Norway take place in the framework of a parliamentary, representative democratic constitutional monarchy.
-Executive power is exercised by the Council of State, the cabinet, led by the Prime Minister of Norway.
-Legislative power is vested in both the government and the legislature, the Storting, elected within a multi-party system.
+The politics of Norway takes place in the framework of a parliamentary, representative democratic constitutional monarchy.
+Executive power is exercised by the king, Council of State, and the cabinet, led by the prime minister.
+Legislative power is vested in both the government and the legislature, elected in a multi-party system.
 The judiciary is independent of the executive branch and the legislature.

 According to the V-Dem Democracy indices Norway was 2023 the second most electoral democratic country in the world.
 Reporters Without Borders ranked Norway 1st in the world in the 2024 Press Freedom Index.
 Freedom House's 2020 Freedom in the World report classified Norway as "free", scoring maximum points in the categories of "political rights" and "civil liberties".

 Constitutional development

 The Norwegian constitution, signed by the Eidsvoll assembly on 17 May 1814, transformed Norway from being an absolute monarchy into a constitutional monarchy.
 The 1814 constitution granted rights such as freedom of speech (§100) and rule of law (§§ 96, 97, 99).
 Important amendments include: